rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 is tagged with `dereferenceable` at the LLVM layer).

 Instead, one would need to add more methods to atomic wrapper types, which take a pointer as a self-parameter.
-I thought that this API inconsistency would be jarring to users, not to mention that potentially having a copy of each atomic memory operation with a `_volatile` prefix would get annoying quickly when reading through the API docs.
+This API inconsistency was felt to be unnecessarily jarring to users, not to mention that potentially having a copy of each atomic memory operation with a `_volatile` prefix would reduce the readability of the `AtomicXyz` types' API documentation.

-Also, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
+In addition, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
 Providing separate wrapper types helps enforce this very common usage pattern at the API level.